spo2240/LIS545-Final-Project/README.md

 ## dataset-metadata.json
 Metadata for the dataset as inputted by Furkan Arık on Kaggle.

-## datacite_myanimelist_top10000.xml
+## datacite_mal.xml
 This file contains metadata for the above documents using the DataCite Metadata Schema.
-CoPilot AI was used to help craft this file.
+CoPilot AI was used to help craft this file, and then edited by me.

 ## 545finalreport.pdf
 The final report includes the following sections: